Hungreeee/Resume-Screening-RAG-Pipeline/README.md

 ## Demo

-The app will be hosted soon.
+The demo interface of the chatbot can be found here: https://resume-screening-rag-gpt.streamlit.app

-Warning!
-The file uploader is still quite unstable.
-I don't recommend using it.
+**Warning: the file uploader is still quite unstable in Streamlit deployment.
+I don't recommend using it.**

 ![Screenshot_118](https://github.com/Hungreeee/Resume-Screening-RAG-Pipeline/assets/46376260/11c78009-af1e-4cab-9617-2a16e618e7d3)